apache/incubator-milagro-mfa-sdk-ios/README.md

 2. Open `MPinSDK/MPinSDK.xcodeproj`
 3. Select *Product->Build* from the Xcode menu.

-For further details, see [M-Pin Mobile SDK for iOS Online Help](http://docs.miracl.com/m-pin-mobile-sdk-for-ios)
+For further details, please see the [Milagro Documentation](http://docs.milagro.io)